Rathdown School

 Rathdown School is an independent day school in Glenageary, Dublin, Ireland operating under the management of a charitable trust and with a Protestant but inclusive ethos.
 For most of its history an all-girls school, it became co-educational in 2023.
 Rathdown provides pre-school, junior and senior level education.
 Located on a 16-acre site, about 12 kilometres from Dublin City Centre.
-Rathdown is consistently ranked among the top schools in Ireland.
 The school's colours are blue and green.

 History

 Rathdown School was founded in 1973 from an amalgamation of three schools: Park House School, The Hall School and Hillcourt School, with Glengara Park School merging in 1987.
 The school was originally spread across three sites, in Monkstown, Glenageary and Morehampton Road in Dublin 4.
 In September 1974 the school consolidated at Hillcourt's site in Glenageary (although an additional branch of the Junior School continued to operate in the Morehampton Road buildings until 1978).

 Park House School

 The Park House School crest, PHS, traced from an old blazer pocket.

 Park House School was founded in Morehampton Road, Dublin 4, in 1932 by Froebel-trained Lilian Mary Rouviere Fayle.
 She was the daughter of Methodist leader WK Fayle, who had a hardware shop in Birr, County Offaly, and the niece of the suffragist, novelist, and playwright Susanne Rouviere Day.
 She was educated at Mount Mellick Quaker School and Polam Hall School in Durham.

 Park House (named for nearby Herbert Park) was a mixed school, originally set up as a preparatory school for Sandford Park, and its ethos mirrored the very progressive approach of its founder.
 The school pioneered judo and fencing for girls, and encouraged parents to be involved with the school and with their children's education.
 Jennifer Johnston was an early pupil, and her performance in the 1936 Christmas play (when she was six) was reported by the Irish Times.
 Mary Fayle encouraged June Fryer, later June Kuhn, to study modern dance.
 She introduced June as a student to Erina Brady, German-born pioneer of modern dance.
 When June Kuhn died in 2011, the Irish Times described her as Ireland's first modern dance performer.

 After Miss Fayle's death in 1946 the school was taken over by Esther and Beryl Kennedy, and on their retirement the school was bought by a group of parents of existing pupils.
 They appointed Mrs Cecile Catt, who had taught in the school for 12 years, as headmistress, and she remained in that role for ten years.
 Then, in 1973, Park House merged with The Hall School and Hillcourt to form Rathdown School.
 For several years Rathdown maintained a branch of its junior school in Park House's Morehampton Road buildings, but in 1978 this branch was closed, leaving the whole operation at the Glenageary site.
-Stella G. Mew was Principal first of Hillcourt and then of Rathdown School from 1972-2002.
+Stella G. Mew was principal first of Hillcourt and then of Rathdown School from 1972-2002.
 When she retired she took up a position as CEO of the Yeats Society.